microsoft/atlas-design/site/src/atomics/lists.md

 ## Usage

-If a list style has not been reset it with the `.list-style-none` class.
+If a list is displaying list styles when you don't want it to, reset it with the `.list-style-none` class.

 ```html
 <p class="font-weight-bold font-size-lg margin-bottom-sm">The following list is not reset.</p>